 The Center for the Study of the Gulf South (CSGS) promotes the study of the history of the US South and territories in Central America and the Caribbean through scholarship, funding research and hosting public events.
 We offer strengths in several critical eras:—the colonial Gulf South, slavery and abolition, the Civil War era, and the Civil Rights Movement and other mobilizations for citizenship and equality.
-The faculty and graduate students of the CSGS regularly present their work at leading academic We’re proud to be the host institution of the Gulf South Historical Foundation.
+The faculty and graduate students of the CSGS regularly present their work at leading academic conferences, in online forums, and on-campus.
+We’re proud to be the host institution of the Gulf South Historical Foundation.

-PURPOSE: The Center for the Study of the Gulf South (CSGS) at the University of Southern Mississippi, founded in 1999, promotes the study of the history of the US South, Central America, and the Caribbean through the scholarship of its members as well as by funding research and by sponsoring public events.
+PURPOSE: The Center for the Study of the Gulf South (CSGS) at USM, founded in 1999, promotes the study of the history of the US South, Central America, and the Caribbean through the scholarship of its members as well as by funding research and by sponsoring public events.

 MEMBERS: Based within the School of Humanities, the Center draws on the strengths of the History Program faculty in several critical eras: the colonial Gulf South, slavery and abolition, the Civil War era, the Great Depression/World War II, and the Civil Rights Movement.
 The faculty and graduate students of the CSGS publish with top academic presses and journals along with presenting at leading academic conferences.

 CO-DIRECTORS: Dr. Douglas Bristol and Dr. Rebecca Tuuri

 - Students can pursue a MA and a Ph.D. degree in American history, with an emphasis on the American South and the Caribbean.

 - Students can pursue a Graduate Certificate in Public History, which include 18 hours of study, including an internship at prominent historical archives, museums, and sites throughout the South.

 - Research funding for CSGS members in the History Program